manakah/large-lots/README.md

 # Large Lots

-The City of Chicago is selling lots in Englewood for $1 until April 21, 2014.
+The City of Chicago is selling vacant lots for $1.
 Here's how you get one.

 ## Configuring and running locally